iloveyii/docker-crashcourse/kubernetes.md

 ## Viewing Pods and Nodes
 - When we create a deployment, a pod is created which may contain several containers and few more resources like shared storage and networking
+- Pods run in an isolated private network
 ![pod](https://d33wubrfki0l68.cloudfront.net/fe03f68d8ede9815184852ca2a4fd30325e5d15a/98064/docs/tutorials/kubernetes-basics/public/images/module_03_pods.svg)
 - A node is a vm/physical computer running kubelet (communicates with master) and container runtime like docker (running/creating containers)
 ![node](https://d33wubrfki0l68.cloudfront.net/5cb72d407cbe2755e581b6de757e0d81760d5b86/a9df9/docs/tutorials/kubernetes-basics/public/images/module_03_nodes.svg)